Showing 1–12 of 45 results

-The Wahine Disaster Documentary By Sharon Barbour The Wahine Disaster Documentary details the stories of passengers who survived what was described as “the blackest day in Wellington’s history”.
+The Wahine Disaster Documentary By Sharon Barbour Sharon Barbour directed The Wahine Disaster Documentary.
+The film details the stories of passengers who survived the blackest day in Wellington’s history.
 This film features a striking recreation of the Wahine disaster and shares previously untold stories of survival.
-Learn about the events that followed when in the early […]
+Learn about the events that followed when in the […]

 In this Māori weaving book, the text and detailed photographs show the steps in selecting, preparing and weaving flax plus much much more.

 This product is also available for purchase in store at the Cable Car Museum and Wellington Museum.

 Mauri Ora links whakatauki to key personal virtues idealised across cultures and generations.
 Meaning, the virtues, wisdom, courage, compassion, integrity, self-mastery and belief, all stem from the science of positive psychology; the study of how to live a better life.